awsdocs/aws-doc-sdk-examples/getting_started_scenarios/ecr_scenario/SPECIFICATION.md

 ## Scenario Program Flow
 The Amazon ECR SDK getting started scenario executes the following steps:

-1. **Parse command-line arguments**: The program checks if the correct number of arguments (2) are provided, which are the IAM role and the local Docker image name.
+1. **Parse command-line arguments**: The program checks if the correct number of arguments (2) are provided, which are the IAM role and the account number.

 2. **Introduce Amazon ECR**: The program provides a brief introduction to Amazon ECR and the AWS SDK's `EcrClient` interface.

+3. **Checks the local machine for a docker image**: The program checks the local mahcine for a docker image named hello-world.
+If it's not located, the program ends.

-3. **Create an ECR repository**: The program prompts the user to enter a name for the ECR repository, then creates the repository using the `createECRRepository` method.
+3. **Create an ECR repository**: The program creates the repository using the `createECRRepository` method.

 4. **Set an ECR repository policy**: The program sets an ECR repository policy using the `setRepoPolicy` method, which grants the specified IAM role the necessary permissions to access the repository.